elastic/kibana/x-pack/plugins/enterprise_search/KEA.md

 A few indications you do need Kea:
 - Your component has no logical parent to inherit its data from
 - Your component needs to pull data from a number of different APIs or data sources
+- Your component's input data had to travel down through multiple components that only passed it along
 - Your component's interactivity alters state that other components rely on
 - Your component directly interacts with APIs, particularly when fetching data
+- You're pushing events up or down through multiple components - avoid this and use Kea wherever possible

-Slicing up components into smaller chunks, designing clear interfaces for those components and lifting state up can help reduce reliance on Kea.
+Slicing up components into smaller chunks, designing clear interfaces for those components and lifting state up can be a better solution than making state global through Kea.

 ## Separate API calls from components